manishchetpalli/manishchetpalli.github.io/docs/datawarehousing/overview.md

 • The Verdict: Because the storage impact is negligible (~65 KB), it is better to store descriptive strings to make reports immediately readable without requiring the user to memorize codes

-> --- 1.
-The Product Dimension Table
+- The Product Dimension Table

 The primary goal of dimension modeling is to provide data in a way that is simple and accessible for decision-makers, BI analysts, and data scientists.

-> ---# A. Product Master Table vs. Active Products Master Table: Managed by a specialized team, this table contains every product ever sold by the company (e.g., 50,000–60,000 records).
+Master Table: Managed by a specialized team, this table contains every product ever sold by the company (e.g., 50,000–60,000 records).
 Entries are never deleted from the master table, even if a product is discontinued, to maintain historical records.

 Active Products: Only a subset (e.g., 10,000) of these products are currently active and sold across various stores.

 Store-Level Fetching: Each store fetches only the product data it needs from the master table based on its specific location and ID.
 A product only appears in a Sales Transaction table if it is available in that specific store.

-> ---# B. Typical Table Structure
 A Product Dimension table includes descriptive columns that provide context for sales measurements.
-   Columns: Product ID (Primary Key), Product Description, Brand, Category, Sub-category, Department, Package Size, Fat Content, Weight, and Storage Type.

-> --- 2.
-The Problem of Redundancy (Star Schema)
+- The Problem of Redundancy (Star Schema)

 In a Star Schema, all these attributes are stored in a single, flat dimension table.
 While simple, it leads to significant data redundancy.

 Example: If there are 50,000 products but only 20 departments, the value "Bakery" will be repeated roughly 2,500 times in the department column.

 Storage Issues: Storing detailed descriptions for departments or categories within the same table results in many redundant columns and massive storage waste.

-> --- 3.
-Snowflake Schema and One-to-Many Hierarchies
+- Snowflake Schema and One-to-Many Hierarchies

 The Snowflake Schema solves redundancy by breaking the flat dimension table into multiple related tables based on hierarchies.

 One-to-Many Hierarchy: One department contains many categories, and one category contains many sub-categories.

 Implementation: The main Product table stores a Foreign Key pointing to a sub-category table, which in turn points to a category table, and finally to a department table.

-> --- 4.
-Measurements in Dimension Tables
+- Measurements in Dimension Tables

 Occasionally, a numerical measurement like Standard Price is stored in a dimension table.

 When to keep in Dimension: If the price is a fixed attribute that rarely changes and is only needed for occasional lookups.

 When to keep in Fact: If the measurement is used for continuous, heavy analysis (e.g., calculating potential revenue: `Standard Price  Quantity`), it should be stored in the Fact table for performance.

-> --- 5.
-Analytical Operations: Drill-down and Roll-up
+- Analytical Operations: Drill-down and Roll-up

 These terms describe how analysts change the level of detail (grain) in their reports.

 Drill-down (Roll-down): Moving from a high-level summary to a more detailed level by adding columns to the `GROUP BY` clause.
    Example: Moving from "Department Sales" to "Sales by Brand within a Department".

 Roll-up (Drill-up): Aggregating data to a higher level of the hierarchy.
    Example: Aggregating monthly data into quarterly or yearly summaries.

 By drilling down, a business might discover that while a department's sales are high, a specific brand within that department is underperforming, allowing for targeted improvements.

-### 1. Conformed Dimension
+> --- **Conformed Dimension**

 A Conformed Dimension is a single dimension table that is used across multiple fact tables in a Data Warehouse.

 Most Common Example: The Date Dimension table is the most frequent example because it is created once and reused for various fact tables, such as Retail Sales or Promotion Coverage.

 Advantage of Consistency: By using the exact same table (not a copy), you avoid redundant storage and confusion between teams.

 Standardization: It ensures that column names and meanings remain the same (e.g., using "Calendar Month" everywhere), which helps Business Intelligence (BI) tools maintain accurate and consistent levels for Drill-up and Drill-down operations.

----
+> --- **Role Playing Dimension**

-### 2. Role Playing Dimension
 A Role Playing Dimension occurs when a single dimension table plays multiple "roles" within the same fact table.

 Example: In an Inventory Accumulating Fact Table, you might have three different date IDs: `Date_Received_ID`, `Date_Inspection_ID`, and `Last_Shipment_Date_ID`.

 Implementation via Views: Instead of creating physical copies of the date table, you create a View (a logical entity that uses no physical storage) for each role.
 This allows you to alias column names to match their specific roles (e.g., renaming `Date_Key` to `Order_Date_Key`).

 This method makes joins easier and ensures column names make sense for specific business use cases without wasting storage.

 ---

-### 3. Junk Dimension
+> --- **Junk Dimension**

 A Junk Dimension is used to handle low-cardinality information (like "Yes/No" flags or status indicators) that would otherwise clutter a large fact table and waste storage.

 The Problem: If you have a 1-billion row fact table and store text like "Payment Mode" (Cash/Card/UPI) and "Promotion" (Yes/No) directly in it, you could waste billions of bytes of storage.

 The Solution: Instead of creating multiple tiny dimension tables for each flag, you merge all possible combinations into a single "Junk" dimension table.

 The Cartesian Product: The number of records in a junk dimension is the product of all flag options (e.g., 4 Payment Modes × 2 Promotion flags × 2 Commission flags = 16 total records).

-Storage Efficiency Example:
 Before (Direct Storage): Storing flags as text strings might take 9 Billion bytes (9 GB) for a 1-billion row table.

 After (Junk Dimension): By replacing those strings with a single small integer ID pointing to a 16-row junk dimension, you only use approximately 2 Billion bytes (2 GB), saving 7 GB of storage while keeping the fact table concise.

----

-### 4. Slowly Changing Dimension (SCD)
+> --- **Slowly Changing Dimension (SCD)**
-The video introduces the Slowly Changing Dimension (SCD) as a critical concept for handling data that changes over time.
-Detailed explanations for SCD will be covered in separate dedicated videos.

-### Summary of Dimension Types
 | Dimension Type | Definition | Key Benefit |
 | :--- | :--- | :--- |
 | Conformed | One table used across multiple fact tables. | Data consistency and standardized reporting. |